cgadal-presentations/Research_presentation/Readme.md

 > **Note**:
 > - do not copy the file `talk.html` alone somewhere else, it needs the other files to render properly.
-> - while it is an .html file, it will render in your browser even without internet connection.
-However, some content of this presentation is rendered online, and will not display without an internet connection.